Continuous & comprehensive care

 In addition to training residents to be family physicians, the program also promotes their full personal development, self-growth, and maturity.
 This is accomplished by assisting new physicians in fully understanding the importance of balancing their professional responsibilities with their roles in life as a spouse, parent, family member, friend, and community member.

 Our residents are providers at Palms Medical Group – Gainesville and Trenton.
+Our Gainesville clinic is about 2 blocks away from the hospital, where we do the majority of our rotations.
 Each resident has their own panel of patients and are part of a patient-centered medical home.
 PGY-1 will see their patients 1-2 half days per week throughout internship.
 PGY-2 will see their patients 2-3 half days per week, and PGY-3 will have continuity clinic four half days per week throughout the year.
+Our clinic is an FQHC, a community-based organization that provides comprehensive primary and acute care, oral health, and mental health services to persons of all ages, regardless of their ability to pay or their health insurance.
+FQHCs are the keystone off providing medical care to the community’s underserved patients.

 Our goal is to encourage all of our young physicians to develop the skills they need to be an adult learner and educator.
 Part of our curriculum works to develop a sense of discipline for continuing medical education within each resident through the use of journal clubs and scholarly activities.